thomasclarke1969/documentation/websdk/integration/querying.md

 ## Constructing a query

-The Query object requires a `model` property, which can be one of the three values:
+The Query object requires a `model` property, which can be one of these values:

 * layer.Query.Message - Query for messages
 * layer.Query.Announcement - Query for announcements